Hakkō ichiu: Aftermath

 Since the end of the Pacific War, some have highlighted the hakkō ichiu slogan as part of a context of historical revisionism.
 The hakkō ichiu monument was renamed Tower of Peace (平和の塔, Heiwa no tō) in 1958 and still stands today.
 The writing "Hakkō ichiu" was removed from it after the Japanese defeat at the insistence of the U.S. military.
 The tower was the inception point for the torch relay of the 1964 Summer Olympics.
-After the Olympics, which coincided with worldwide interest in the Japanese Imperial family, the local tourism association successfully petitioned the Miyazaki Prefecture to reinstall the "Hakkō ichiu" characters.
+After the Olympics, which coincided with worldwide interest in the Japanese Imperial family, the local tourism association successfully petitioned the Miyazaki Prefecture to restore the "Hakkō ichiu" characters, triggering criticism of militarist connotations carried by the phrase.